Kia Niro MPG & CO2 emissions

 ---|---|---|---|

-The Kia Niro isn't quite as impressive as the super-frugal Toyota Prius or Toyota Corolla, but thanks to its hybrid drivetrain, it’s still a cleaner and more efficient option than many diesel SUVs available today.
+The Kia Niro isn't quite as impressive as the super-frugal Toyota Prius or Toyota Corolla and the Hyundai Kona Hybrid is also better for emissions.
+But, thanks to its hybrid drivetrain, the Niro is still a cleaner and more efficient option than many diesel SUVs.

-Efficiency – as expressed in official figures at least – is dependent on alloy-wheel size, with the 2 claiming 59mpg and the 3 and 4 models managing 55mpg.
+Efficiency – as expressed in official figures at least – is dependent on alloy-wheel size, with the 2 claiming 59mpg and the 3 and 4 models managing 54 and 53mpg respectively.
 The good news is that our colleagues at Auto Express managed to get around 60mpg out of a pre-facelift Niro hybrid (which used the same powertrain), so it's likely that you'll manage to match or even better the official figures in real-world use.

 Although the Niro has an electric-only driving mode that works up to speeds of 70mph, the small batteries mean you can only cover a maximum of three miles like this, even if driving very gently.
 So, unlike owners of the plug-in Niro, you don’t have the prospect of petrol-free, zero-emissions daily commuting.